-The U.S. scrap recycling industry, which employs more than 130,000 men and women, is also a pivotal player in environmental protection, resource conservation and sustainability.
+The U.S. scrap recycling industry, which employs 138,000 men and women, is also a pivotal player in environmental protection, resource conservation, and sustainability.

 Scrap recycling offers real sustainable solutions for balancing economic growth and environmental stewardship.
 Scrap recycling stimulates economies from small towns in rural America to major cities to international trade.
 The result is economic and environmental sustainability for our nation and our world.